-Instructor: structor: David Wiprut (Baker Hughes United States) inguage: English Level: Intermediate NEW
+Instructor: Instructor: David Wiprut (Baker Hughes United States) NIEW

-Language:
+Language: English NEW

-Level:
+Level: Intermediate

-Online: 4 live sessions of 4 hours CPD Points: 8 EET
+Online: 4 live sessions of 4 hours CPD Points: 8 (EET)

-Classroom: 3 days CPD Points: 15
+formats: Classroom: 3 days CPD Points: 15

 Stress and pressure act on every reservoir, wellbore and completion.
 The process of drilling, production and injection will modify stresses and pressures, sometimes to the extent that the risks for failures in and around the producing wells or even at the surface increase considerably.
 Geomechanics is the study of the interaction between current-day stresses and pre-existing structures and lithologies.
 By understanding how stresses and rock properties interact, a large number of oilfield problems and operations can be addressed and optimized, including wellbore instability, sand production, fault reactivations, fracture permeability, pore pressure prediction, casing collapse and shear, compaction and subsidence, hydraulic fracturing, and more.
-This course provides participants with a solid understanding of rock